oasis-open-projects/documentation/templates/readme_md-template-v2.md

 ## Contributing

-Please read [CODE_OF_CONDUCT](link to your code_of_conduct.md file) and [CONTRIBUTING.md](link to your contributing.md file) for details on our code of conduct, and the process for submitting pull requests to us.
+Add a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
+Add a link to [CONTRIBUTING.md](link to your contributing.md file) and a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).

 ## Versioning